Get Started With 3-6 Art Curriculum

 Visual Arts & Maria Montessori

-Preparing a 3-6 Montessori art curriculum is important because it supports Dr. Maria Montessori’s pedagogical goals.
-Montessori education promotes self-directed independence, with visual art key lessons providing children the autonomy to be creatively independent.
-By preparing a well-rounded art curriculum, this will engage children, support creativity, and encourage self-direction.
+Preparing lessons for 3-6 Montessori art is important because it supports Dr. Maria Montessori’s pedagogical goals.
+Montessori education promotes self-directed independence.
+And with visual arts you can provide the autonomy to be creatively independent.
+By preparing a well-rounded art lessons, this will engage children, support creativity, and encourage self-direction art time.

 Preparing The Environment For Art Work

-A prepared environment, as goes without saying, allows children their independence, access to the right materials to work with, and the flexibility to think and invent creatively.
-The Montessori art curriculum can also involve a well-staged art shelf for this purpose.
-Learn more about why a proper Montessori art stage shelf supports art literacy [here], and consider taking this training [here].
+Another aspect of creating proper art lessons is to prepare the art space for the creative process.
+A prepared environment, as goes without saying, allows children their independence.
+They can access to the right materials to work with.
+Have the right flexibility to think and invent creatively.
+Art teaching can also involve a well-staged art shelf for this purpose.
+Learn more about how I prepare art shelf , consider taking my proprietary training.

 Montessori Art Curriculum Resources